-Along the loop trail, you will encounter interpretive panels that reveal the history of this landscape over time.
+Along the loop trail, you will encounter interpretive panels that reveal the history of this land over time.
 This initiative was supported by the Hudson River Valley Greenway.
 It was organized by the Greene Land Trust in partnership with the Thomas Cole National Historic Site, Greene County Historical Society, Stockbridge-Munsee Mohican Nation, and Scenic Hudson.

 Mawignack Preserve is located less than two miles from the Thomas Cole National Historic Site at 52 Snake Road, Catskill, New York.
 Visit the Scenic Hudson Mawignack Preserve website to read more and download the trail map.